-The ketch William Tai was commissioned (as Surama) as a global cruiser, capable of handling a variety of conditions.
+The ketch William Tai has been a global cruiser since she first touched water.
+In fact, under her original name Surama, the goal was not just to cruise the world, but also take on a variety of conditions.
 If ever there were a test of her mettle, her first cruise, in 1997, provided it.
-The 133-foot (41-meter) megayacht encountered gale-force winds while en route to what was supposed to be a relaxing first summer in the Mediterranean.
-She came through with flying colors, however, and yacht watchers around the world got a good first-hand look at this Royal Huisman-built beauty.
-She visited ports from Cuba to New Zealand, and pretty much everywhere in between, after that first season.
+The 133-foot (41-meter) megayacht encountered gale-force winds en route to what her owner intended to be a relaxing first summer in the Mediterranean.

 Leave a Reply